calebkey121/calebstone/README.md

 # Calebstone

-This game is purely for personal edification.
-In order to learn more about python, github, OOP, GUI, among others, I decided to replicate the popular game Hearthstone by Blizzard.
-The first line of code was written 5/13/20 locally until I uploaded everything to GitHub on 5/17/20.
-The goal for now is to replicate the game of Hearthstone in python, and implement it to Tkinter.
-This program is not to be sold.
+## Project Background

+Calebstone is a personal project developed to deepen understanding of Python, GitHub, object-oriented programming, and game development using Pygame.
+This project, inspired by Blizzard's Hearthstone, began as a learning tool and has evolved into a unique game with its own features and mechanics.
+The first line of code was written on May 13, 2020.
+The initial goal was to replicate Hearthstone's gameplay but the project has since taken its own direction.

+## Installation

+To run this program in a terminal on a mac
+Install python if not already
+    cd /path/to/Calebstone
+    python3 -m venv calebstone
+    source calebstone/bin/activate
+    pip install -r requirements.txt
+    python3 GameManager
+    deactivate (to exit venv when you're done)